ronutu/seismic-map/README.md

 # Seismic map of Bucharest website
-**Winner of the HackTheNews 2023 Hackathon, held by Softbinator, for the most technical solution.**:\
+**Winner of the HackTheNews 2023 Hackathon, held by Softbinator, for the most technical solution.**

 **Description**:\
 The goal of this project is to showcase the buildings of Bucharest with a high seismic risk.
 First of all let's \